 Covid-19: Shared Equity Schemes operated by Link on behalf of the Scottish Government remain open, with staff working from home.
 Please check this web page regularly for updates.

-The LIFT (Low-cost Initiative for First-Time Buyers) Open Market Shared Equity (OMSE) scheme has helped over 13,000 people since 2005.
-Applicants can receive up to 40% funding towards the price of a home on the open market.
+The LIFT Open Market Shared Equity (OMSE) scheme has helped over 13,000 people receive up to 40% funding towards the price of a home on the open market since 2005.

 LIFT helped us buy our first home.
 Council rent was £416 a month, mortgage is £230 a month!
 We will be able to pay more mortgage off, repay government money back, and own our own home.Kevin, LIFT scheme buyer